17 Animals With Shells and Their Pictures

 Native to East Africa, these large terrestrial gastropods showcase a unique shell with brown coloration and striking black and white stripes.

-Growing up to 20 cm in length, the shell is a protective outer layer for the snail, safeguarding it from environmental elements and potential predators.
+The shell, which can grow up to 20 cm in length, is a protective outer layer for the snail, safeguarding it from environmental elements and potential predators.

 As herbivores, African Giant Snails primarily feed on leaves, fruits, and vegetables.